Samuel J. Eldersveld Collegiate Professor of Political Science, University of Michigan

 Available for Interviews in: English

-Mark Tessler is one of the founders and a principal investigator of the Arab Barometer.
+Mark Tessler is the co-founder and a co-principal investigator of Arab Barometer.
 He is the Samuel J. Eldersveld Collegiate Professor of Political Science at the University of Michigan.
 Between 2005 and 2013, he also served as the University of Michigan’s Vice-Provost for International Affairs.

 Professor Tessler is the author, coauthor, or editor of fifteen books.
 These include: Public Opinion in the Middle East: Survey Research and the Political Orientations of Ordinary Citizens (2011); and his most recent book, supported by a Carnegie Scholar award, Islam and Politics in the Middle East: Explaining the Views of Ordinary Citizens (2015).
 Professor Tessler helped to found and served for nine years as president of the American Institute for Maghreb Studies, working closely with its research facilities in Tunisia, Algeria, and Morocco.
 He has also directed or co-directed social science training programs in Morocco, Tunisia, Palestine, Kuwait, Oman, and Bahrain; led multi-year institutional capacity building projects in Algeria, UAE, and Qatar; and organized programs that brought several dozen Arab social scientists to the University of Michigan for training.